armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 # Training-a-Custom-TensorFlow-2.X-Object-Detector
 Learn how to train a TensorFlow Custom Object Detector with TensorFlow-GPU

-This repo is guide to use the newly introduced TensorFlow Object Detection API for training a custom object detector with TensorFlow 2.X versions.
+This repo is a guide to use the newly introduced TensorFlow Object Detection API for training a custom object detector with TensorFlow 2.X versions.
 The steps mentioned mostly follow this [documentation](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#), however I have simplified the steps and the process.
 As of 8/8/2020 I have tested with TensorFlow 2.2.0 to train a model on Windows 10.

 I will soon make a YouTube Tutorial which will be posted [here](), and an extremely import step [here](https://www.youtube.com/channel/UCT9t2Bug62RDUfSBcPt0Bzg?sub_confirmation=1)!